-In Retrieved Context Theory's account of free recall, two key mechanisms operate during the encoding phase.
+In retrieved context theory's account of free recall, two key mechanisms operate during the encoding phase.
 First, each newly presented item becomes associated with the state of context that prevailed when it was presented.
 As a result of these associations, context can later serve as a retrieval cue.
 Second, each item activates its own mental representations, which are then incorporated into the existing state of context.
 Incorporating previous items causes context to change, or drift.
 As a result of this drift, the state of context that prevails when a given item is presented is most similar to states that prevailed at nearby points in time-context drifts in an autocorrelated fashion.
 In this way, context carries information about the temporal distance between items.
 Together, these new item-context associations and the mechanism of context drift allow the context associated with one item to provide a very good cue for other items that were originally studied nearby in time.

-Retrieved Context Theory's account of retrieval is based on two additional mechanisms.
+Retrieved context theory's account of retrieval is based on two additional mechanisms.
 First, memory search is initiated by using the current state of the context representation as a retrieval cue.
-Second, upon successful recall of an item, the item's associated mental context is re-activated, or reinstated.
+Second, upon successful recall of an item, the item's associated mental context is reactivated, or reinstated.
 The reinstated context then helps cue another item.
-Since items presented closer together in time are associated with more similar contexts, the reinstated context most strongly cues items studied immediately before or after the just-recalled item.
-Thus, Retrieved Context Theory naturally predicts a temporal contiguity effect (TCE): the tendency for the recall of one item to be followed by recall of another item that was originally experienced close in time to the first.
-Such an effect has been widely observed in laboratory tasks (for a review, see Healey, Long, & Kahana, 2019), including in free recall (Kahana, 1996; Murdock, 1974; Postman, 1971), recognition (Averell, Prince, & Heathcote, 2016; Sadeh, Moran, & Goshen-Gottstein, 2015;

-Schwartz, Howard, Jing, & Kahana, 2005; but see Bradley & Glenberg, 1983), paired associate tasks (Campbell & Hasher, 2018; Caplan, Glaholt, & McIntosh, 2006; Davis, Geller, Rizzuto, & Kahana, 2008; but, see Osth & Fox, 2019), and even with "real-world" stimuli such as autobiographical memories and news stories (Diamond & Levine, 2019; Moreton & Ward, 2010; Uitvlugt & Healey, 2019).
+Because items presented closer together in time are associated with more similar contexts, the reinstated context most strongly cues items studied immediately before or after the just-recalled item.
+Thus, retrieved context theory naturally predicts a temporal contiguity effect (TCE): the tendency for the recall of one item to be followed by recall of another item that was originally experienced close in time to the first.
+Such an effect has been widely observed in laboratory tasks (for a review, see Healey et al., 2019), including in free recall (Kahana, 1996; Murdock, 1974; Postman, 1971); recognition (Averell et al., 2016; Sadeh et al., 2015; Schwartz et al., 2005; but see Bradley & Glenberg, 1983); paired associate tasks (Campbell & Hasher, 2018; Caplan et al., 2006; Davis et al., 2008; but see Osth & Fox, 2019); and even with real-world stimuli, such as autobiographical memories and news stories (Diamond & Levine, 2019; Moreton & Ward, 2010; Uitvlugt & Healey, 2019).

-Notice that the encoding and retrieval mechanisms utilized in Retrieved Context Theory lie at the heart of both recall success and the TCE: they allow for recall of individual items and simultaneously result in a tendency for items to come to mind in temporal order.
-Thus, Retrieved Context Theory predicts a TCE in almost any situation where episodic memories are formed.
+Notice that the encoding and retrieval mechanisms utilized in retrieved context theory lie at the heart of both recall success and the TCE: They allow for recall of individual items and simultaneously result in a tendency for items to come to mind in temporal order.
+Thus, retrieved context theory predicts a TCE in almost any situation where episodic memories are formed.
 By contrast, many competing theories of episodic memory suggest a TCE should occur under only certain circumstances (Healey et al., 2019).
-A theory that attributes the effect to binding in short-term or working memory, for example, would predict a TCE only when items are presented close enough in time to allow temporally adjacent items to co-occupy the short-term buffer and form inter-item associations (Howard & Kahana, 1999).
+A theory that attributes the effect to binding in short-term or working memory, for example, would predict a TCE only when items are presented close enough in time to allow temporally adjacent items to co-occupy the short-term buffer and form interitem associations (Howard & Kahana, 1999).
 Similarly, theories based on control processes like strategic rehearsal predict a TCE only when items are studied intentionally (Healey, 2018; Hintzman, 2016).
-This divergence of predictions makes the TCE an important tool for testing Retrieved Context Theory against other theories of episodic memory.
+This divergence of predictions makes the TCE an important tool for testing retrieved context theory against other theories of episodic memory.